Chart Color Schemes

 Employment performance in Gundagai exceeds national averages across key labour market indicators

-Gundagai has a particularly strong specialization in agriculture, forestry & fishing, employing 4.0 times more people than the regional level.
 However, health care & social assistance employs only 11.0% of local workers, below Rest of NSW's 16.9%.
 Many residents commute elsewhere for work based on Census data.
-Over a 12-month period ending in June 2025, employment increased by 8.2%, while the labour force grew by 8.8%, causing unemployment to rise by 0.5 percentage points.
-In comparison, Rest of NSW saw an employment decline of 0.1%, labour force growth of 0.3%, and a 0.4 percentage point increase in unemployment.
-State-level data from Sep-25 shows NSW's employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National forecasts suggest employment will expand by 6.6% over five years and 11.2% over ten years in Gundagai.
+In the past year, employment increased by 8.2%, labour force by 8.8%, raising unemployment by 0.5 percentage points.
+Comparatively, Rest of NSW saw employment decline by 0.1% and unemployment rise by 0.4 percentage points.
+State-level data to Nov-25 shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
+National forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to Gundagai's employment mix suggests local employment should increase by 4.9% over five years and 11.2% over ten years.

 Frequently Asked Questions - Employment